 Morgan Advanced Materials launches Firecrete FP – the optimum solution for building hearths for stoves and fireplaces

-Firecrete FP is a versatile and flexible product suitable for use with wood-fired and pellet stoves, as well as fireplaces.
+Firecrete fire protection is a versatile and flexible product suitable for use with wood-fired and pellet stoves, as well as fireplaces.
 It possesses high mechanical strength, enabling the use of thin layers without compromising the strength of the structure.
 Its fine grain delivers a uniform, low porosity surface which enables easy cleaning.

 The new product incorporates a number of additional characteristics resulting in significant advantages when compared with other competitive materials.
 The flow properties and density of the product allow moulds to be light and re-usable over long periods.
 As the material is hydraulic setting, it is prepared by simply mixing the powder with clean water.
 There is no need for custom equipment or complex machines and it can also be mixed by hand.
-Firecrete FP is self-flowing and has excellent resistance to thermal shock.
+Firecrete fire protection is self-flowing and has excellent resistance to thermal shock.
 Also, because of its formulation, it is not necessary to dry out or fire the tiles before use.

-As a result of its distinctive features, Firecrete FP also has potential for use in solar towers and photovoltaic installations.
+As a result of its distinctive features, Firecrete fire protection also has potential for use in solar towers and photovoltaic installations.
 It is also ideal for applications where it is difficult to apply pre-shaped insulation materials and dense custom sized tiles.
 Moreover, it will accommodate ducts and connections for fumes exhaust in furnaces, kilns and industrial boilers.